 The interdependent but dynamic relationships between these three areas are framed through what we call a 'Transformation Triangle' to achieve and sustain SME productivity and growth.
-The triangle is composed of
+The triangle is composed of:

-1. transformation of business strategy development, as strategy is at the core of firm growth,

-- 2. transformation of mindsets to enable the ability to understand and overcome barriers and transition to different stages of innovation and growth - 3. the adoption of digital technologies, which constitute the technological paradigm of a new industrial revolution that cannot be ignored by any size of business.
+- 1. transformation of business strategy development, as strategy is at the core of firm growth, - 2. transformation of mindsets to enable the ability to understand and overcome barriers and transition to different stages of innovation and growth - 3. the adoption of digital technologies, which constitute the technological paradigm of a new industrial revolution that cannot be ignored by any size of business.

 The digital transformation in this framework is a fluid process, as it will be replaced with new paradigms as they emerge.
-For instance, once digital transformation is successfully achieved, SMEs can address green transformation with net-zero economy goals.
-While these emerging paradigms seem to be in their infancy and rather far away goals at the moment, businesses can soon find themselves as laggards if they do not initiate a timely planning and gradual implementation process for it.
+For instance, once one phase of digital transformation is successfully achieved, SMEs can address others e.g., green transformation with net-zero economy goals.
+While these emerging paradigms seem to be in their infancy and rather far away goals now, businesses can soon find themselves as laggards if they do not initiate a timely planning and gradual implementation process for it.

 We argue the joint application of these perspectives to organisational transformation can produce economic benefits that are greater than the individual sum of the parts.
-Formal strategy planning reinforced with adopting new mindsets and strategic agility with new technologies can create a competitive advantage that carries the SMEs to growth.
+Formal strategy planning reinforced with adopting new mindsets and strategic agility with new technologies can create a competitive advantage that carries the SMEs to sustainable growth.
 Yet, small firms tend not to realise how beneficial the complementarities between these transformations are for their organisations.
-So instead, they choose the short term solution of replicating the behaviour of successful firms which seemingly are presented to be attested/fail-proof (a la 'mimetic isomorphism' by DiMaggio and Powell, 1983).
-For instance, our findings suggest that the declining firms tend to imitate the activities of high growth firms in the areas of collaboration, innovation, and human resources, yet they only address the surface issues expecting an abrupt change without realising that the major source of success in these areas is dynamic capabilities developed within the firm over some time via organisational learning.
-Hence, their efforts do not necessarily lead to higher performance.
+Instead, they may choose short-term solutions such as replicating the behaviour of successful firms which seemingly are presented as a recipe for success (a la 'mimetic isomorphism' by DiMaggio and Powell, 1983).
+For instance, our findings suggest that declining firms tend to imitate the activities of high growth firms in the areas of collaboration, innovation, and human resources, yet they only address the surface issues expecting an abrupt change without realising that the major source of success in these areas is dynamic capabilities developed within the firm via organisational learning.
+Hence, their short-term efforts do not necessarily lead to higher performance.

-We build this transformation approach to growth on the inference from the SMEs' pre-Covid data and link it to the imminent developments of Covid-19 pandemic.
-It is, however, not a temporary response to the Covid crisis, rather it provides a systematic approach to organisational transformation that forward-looking SMEs can adopt not only to survive but also to emerge out of the Covid crisis ready to grow.
+Although our empirical research was conducted up to the start of the Covid 19 pandemic, we have continued to work with many of the companies throughout Covid 19.
+Therefore, we build this transformation approach, not as a temporary response to the Covid crisis, but rather as a systematic approach to organisational transformation that forward-looking SMEs can adopt.
 The resilience of organisations towards externally generated barriers or shocks (e.g. Brexit, Covid-19 pandemic, floods, etc.) largely depends on their strong internal capabilities.
 So, we suggest an approach to SME Growth that derives from the sources within the firm while taking the effects of their external environment into consideration.
 SMEs that have started the application of this framework found themselves in an advantageous position when the Covid pandemic came.

 Successful implementation of the transformation triangle by the SMEs supported by the targeted SME policies in these areas by the local and national governments promises to create higher productivity and sustainable regional and national economies.
-Therefore, we believe it will be evermore useful to SMEs and policymakers as a new tool in the aftermath of the Covid-19 pandemic.
+Therefore, we believe it will be useful to SMEs and policymakers as a new tool in the aftermath of the Covid-19 pandemic.